 If you are worried that some guests won’t take the hint you can talk to them in person and say something like, “While we would love for everyone to be able to bring a plus one, unfortunately our wedding budget just doesn’t allow for any more than we have invited.”

-How to address a divorcee on a wedding invitations
+How to address a divorcee

 If she currently goes by her married name use the title ‘Mrs’.
 If she has gone back to her maiden name, use ‘Ms’.